She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 Fair Compensation in Context

-It's worth noting that in 1971, neither Davidson nor Knight could have reasonably predicted Nike's eventual success.
-The company was small and unproven, and the logo was one small element in its overall business strategy.
+It’s worth noting that in 1971, neither Davidson nor Knight could have reasonably predicted Nike’s eventual success.
+The company was small and unproven, and its logo was just one element in its overall business strategy.

 By standard freelance design rates of the early 1970s, $35 for a student designer’s work wasn’t radically below market rates.
 The issue isn’t the initial payment but rather the absence of any royalty or equity arrangement that would have allowed Davidson to participate in the logo’s growing value.